Facebook says Russian influence campaign targeted left-wing voters in US, UK | Cyprus Mail

 A spokesman for the Trump campaign said the president would win re-election “fair and square and we don’t need or want any foreign interference.”
 The Biden campaign did not immediately respond to requests for comment.

-The U.S. Office of the Director of National Intelligence referred questions to the FBI, which did not immediately return messages seeking comment.
+The U.S. Office of the Director of National Intelligence referred questions to the FBI.
+In a statement, the FBI said it had flagged the activity to Facebook.

+“The FBI provided information in this matter to better protect against threats to the nation’s security and our democratic processes,” the statement said.

 INFORMATION PROVIDED BY FBI

-Facebook’s head of cybersecurity policy, Nathaniel Gleicher, said his team acted on information provided by the FBI and suspended the accounts before they gathered a large online following.
+Facebook’s head of cybersecurity policy, Nathaniel Gleicher, said his team acted on the FBI‘s tip and suspended the accounts before they gathered a large online following.
 Only 14,000 people followed one or more of the suspended accounts, he said.

 “I think it’s very important that we know about this,” Gleicher told Reuters.
 “I want people to know that Russian actors are still trying and their tactics are evolving, but I wouldn’t want people to think that this was a large, successful campaign.”